bilalaniq/CTFS-writeups/pwn/chall/41/Readme.md

 **Total overflow distance**: 168 (buffer) + 1 (v7) + 4 (saved BP) = 173 bytes to reach return address

+but this is not the correct offset we will discouss later on

 ## Exploitation Strategy

 ### Information Leak